mirkohahn/hasabrewery-client-esp-temp/README.md

   ```

 ### **2️⃣ Configure WiFi & MQTT**
-Easily modify `src/config.h` to include your personal credentials and configurations:
+Copy/rename `src/template_config.h` to `src/config.h`.
+Then change it to meet your personal requirements and adjust it to your connection credentials and configurations.
+For example enter
   ```cpp
   #define WIFI_SSID "YourWiFiSSID"
   #define WIFI_PASSWORD "YourWiFiPassword"